gooddata/gooddata-ui-sdk/dev_docs/contributing.md

 The commit must include a footer.

 The first (optional) line contains a JIRA ID reference in the format `JIRA: PROJECT-TICKET_ID`.
-For changes that do not require a JIRA ticket (e.g., typo fixes), use `JIRA: TRIVIAL` in the footer or omit this line entirely.
+For changes that do not require a JIRA ticket (e.g., typo fixes), omit this line entirely.

 The second line specifies the potential risk introduced by the commit in the format `risk: [nonprod|low|high]`, e.g., `risk: low`.